-If you decide to drop a course, drop it within the first 10 days of class.
+If you decide to drop a course, please do so as soon as possible within the first 10 days of class.
 By doing do, you enable a waitlisted student to be enrolled and help to limit disruption to any team-based projects.